 Refer to the Organizational Process Definition process area for more information about establishing organizational process assets and, in particular, establishing the organization's measurement repository.

 Refer to the Organizational Process Focus process area for more information about establishing organizational process needs and determining process improvement opportunities.

-Refer to the Project Planning process area for more information about developing a project plan.
+Refer to the Work Planning process area for more information about developing a work plan.

-This specific practice extends the specific practices for establishing and maintaining a project plan to address additional planning activities such as incorporating the project's defined process, coordinating with relevant stakeholders, using organizational process assets, incorporating plans for peer reviews, and establishing objective entry and exit criteria for tasks.
+This specific practice extends the specific practices for establishing and maintaining a work plan to address additional planning activities such as incorporating the defined process for the work, coordinating with relevant stakeholders, using organizational process assets, incorporating plans for peer reviews, and establishing objective entry and exit criteria for tasks.